jpaldeano/go-user-api/README.md

 - I'd write e2e tests, by running the api on a test container and making calls to the api then making assertions to responses and database documents etc.
 - I would add pagination to the GET users route, because if you have millions of users you can't just get them all at a single time.
 - I'd Hash & Salt the passwords.
+- Body fields validation, e.g, check email format or check if country is valid.

 ## API Endpoints